isomerpages/moe-sls/_teacher-user-guide/Gamify/(2) Game Stories and Achievements.md

 <li><strong>Image</strong> - This image will be visible as a prompt for the student when they fulfill the required conditions for the Game Story.
 If left empty, a default Game Story icon will be populated for you.</li>
 </ol>
 </li>
 <li><p>After creating a Game Story, you may click <strong>Add Conditions</strong> to determine when the Game Story will appear during the lesson .
 All Game Stories are hidden on default until they are awarded to the students.
-Please read (Link to Add Conditions for Game Stories and Achievements) for more information on Conditions. </p>
+Please read <a target="_blank" href="URL">here</a> for more information on Conditions. </p>
 <p><img style="width: 50%;" src="/images/2Teacher/G-GameStory1.png"></p>
 </li>
 </ol>